t9nmm5kysv-dev/on7xelte-ode-recovery/README.md

 ---

-## Candidate-list warning

-This repository may include generated candidate lists.
-These lists can reveal password-pattern habits, numeric anchors, letter placement habits, and dot-placement habits.
-Keep the repository private.

----

 ## Conclusion

 The investigation showed that the Galaxy J7 Prime’s encrypted userdata could not be decrypted by TWRP alone because the real Samsung ODE/FMP/KeyMaster path was missing.
 By recreating Samsung userspace dependencies and patching a stock `vold` runtime guard, recovery-side credential verification was made to reach Samsung ODE and KeyMaster successfully.